awsdocs/amazon-translate-developer-guide/doc_source/creating-custom-terminology.md

 ```

 These files are then attached to your Amazon Translate account\.
 When a translation job is run and you choose to use the custom terminology, Amazon Translate then uses the designated word whenever it encounters the source word\.

+**Important**
+The source word within a custom terminology is *case\-sensitive* and will not work for words that are not an exact match\.